aws/aws-security-services-best-practices/docs/en/guides/network-firewall/cost-considerations/docs/index.md

 ## TLS inspection costs

 !!! danger "Common misconfiguration"
-    Enabling TLS inspection on a firewall significantly increases costs (Advanced Inspection tier pricing applies to all traffic through that firewall, not just TLS-inspected traffic).
+    Enabling TLS inspection adds an Advanced Inspection Endpoint charge (an additional hourly rate per Region and Availability Zone), billed regardless of traffic volume and not covered by the NAT gateway bundled discount.
 Evaluate whether the security benefits justify the cost increase for your specific workloads before enabling.

 TLS inspection is a paid Advanced Inspection feature with its own pricing tier:

-* Additional hourly rate per Region/AZ for the Advanced Inspection endpoint
+* Additional hourly rate per Region and Availability Zone for the Advanced Inspection endpoint

-* In some Regions, additional per-GB charge for traffic processed with TLS inspection
+There are no additional data processing charges for Advanced Inspection traffic beyond the standard Network Firewall traffic processing charges.

-The NAT gateway bundled discount still applies to your standard Network Firewall charges (endpoint hourly + standard data processing) when TLS inspection is enabled.
-However, the additional Advanced Inspection hourly and per-GB charges are separate and not covered by the bundled discount.
+The NAT gateway bundled discount still applies to your standard Network Firewall charges (endpoint hourly + standard traffic processing) when TLS inspection is enabled.
+However, the additional Advanced Inspection Endpoint hourly charge is separate and not covered by the bundled discount.

 Evaluate whether the security benefits of TLS inspection justify the additional cost for your specific workloads.
 Many customers find that domain filtering via TLS SNI (which does not require TLS inspection) provides sufficient security for most use cases.